 Our Graduate Certificate will prepare you to become an expert practitioner in your setting.
 This program establishes a foundational understanding of how restorative practices work.

-You may also Become a Restorative Practices Trainer to learn how to teach basic restorative practices skills, from circles and restorative conferences to more informal everyday practices in their school or region using IIRP’s licensed materials and training scripts.
+You may also Become a Restorative Practices Trainer to learn how to teach basic restorative practices skills, from circles and restorative conferences to more informal everyday practices in your school or organization using IIRP curriculum.
 The Training of Trainers event does not require enrollment in the IIRP Graduate School, but IIRP certificate and master’s degree holders are eligible to attend the Training of Trainers at no cost as an alumni benefit.
-You must attend one of our Training of Trainers events to earn a license.
+To choose this option you must attend one of our Training of Trainers events.